How To Sell on Amazon Handmade

 It’s that simple.
 You just make the products and watch the sales come in.
 Amazon will take care of everything else.
 Now breathe a sigh of relief!

-Eligibility and Requirements for Amazon Handmade
+Eligibility and requirements for Amazon Handmade

 Amazon has strict rules about who can and can’t sell on Amazon Handmade.